Functions for storing and restoring data in Fenix. More...

 | buffer | Address of the data to be copied to redundant storage maintained by Fenix.
 Note that this parameter may also be specified using Fenix_Data_member_attr_set, which is critical for non-survivor ranks after a failure which will have an invalid address which was generated on the failed rank and must update. |

 | count | The maximum number of contiguous elements of type datatype of the data to be stored.
-Need not be the same in all calling ranks. |
+A value of FENIX_RESIZEABLE allows this member to have a varying data size. |

 | datatype | The MPI_Datatype of the elements in source_buffer |